invertdna/Skagit_Salmon_eDNA/Documents/Protocols/qpcr_protocol.md

 **EQUIPMENT**
 - centrifuge for plates
-- pipettes (including a repeater pipette)
+- pipettes (including a repeater pipette and a multichannel pipette capable of loading 96 and/or 384 well plates)
 - vortexer

 #### PREPARING THE REACTIONS
+- Get out all reagents and DNA samples
+- While these are coming to room temperature, arrange samples in the exact way you will load them on the plate.
 - **Vortex** the master mix, primers, and probe.
 - Make PCR soup by adding appropriate amounts of the following to a 1.5 mL tube:
   - **master mix**, **water**, **primer 1**, **primer 2**, and **probe**.